Approaching the Oxford HAT: A Graduate’s Guide 2024

 Therefore one might speculate that their rules are not practised by slave owners.
 You might also glean from this how slave owners were actually behaving from practices that the regulations seek to ban, prevent or discourage.

-The best way to understand this concept and — more generally — how to impress your marker is to read the mark scheme.
+The best way to understand this concept and — more generally — how to impress your marker is to read the mark scheme for the Oxford HAT.
 If you can understand what the marker is looking for, you will find it far easier to score a high mark.
 When you practise a past paper, always re-read your answer afterwards alongside the mark scheme.
 See whether you missed any important points and how the mark scheme suggests candidates might be able to demonstrate their historical imagination.
 You are not expected to mention every point in the mark scheme.
 Tutors will determine your mark largely based on what you have written, not what you have missed out.

-How do I prepare for the HAT?
+How do I prepare for the Oxford HAT?

-There are a finite number of past papers, so make sure you do not complete them all too early.
+There are a finite number of history aptitude test past papers, so make sure you do not complete them all too early.
 Pace yourself: look over your answers alongside the mark scheme and think honestly about how your answer could have improved.
 Make sure you also identify what you have done well according to the mark scheme, so you know to build on that.

-HAT papers are, without a doubt, challenging.
+Oxford HAT papers are, without a doubt, challenging.
 Do not feel overwhelmed after your first attempt at a past paper.
 Few applicants who go on to study history at Oxford do brilliantly at first.
 The test is not meant to be easy; it is meant to be difficult and stretch you.
 So long as you practise regularly, you will be able to pass this test with flying colours.

-What about exam technique?
+What about exam technique for the Oxford HAT?

 There is not one correct way to answer the HAT.
 It is, however, important to structure your answer appropriately, so make sure you allow five to ten minutes to plan your essay once you have read the source.
-At the start of the exam, it can help to write down the key aspects of source analysis — creation, audience, publication — and tick them off as you come up with points to address each one.
-It is unwise to neglect any of them in your answer.
+At the start of the exam, it can help to write down the key aspects of source analysis:

 You should begin your answer with a short introduction.
 This is a good place to summarise what the source is about in one or two sentences.
 It shows the marker you have understood the source.
 You should also explain briefly how you intend to answer the question.
 For example, you may group your analysis into several themes as a way to discuss the source.
 Equally, you may wish to discuss the source chronologically.
 Either approach is acceptable.

 Your main body should form the bulk of your answer.
 This is where you will demonstrate your source analysis and historical imagination.
 As well as discussing the source’s creation, audience and publication, you may also choose to discuss its limits.
 This can gain you marks if you are specific and targeted.
-For example, in the past paper on slavery in the French colonies, writing that the source is limited because it tells us nothing about French people who did not live in the colonies would gain you no marks.
+For example, in the history aptitude test past paper on slavery in the French colonies, writing that the source is limited because it tells us nothing about French people who did not live in the colonies would gain you no marks.

-The HAT tends to ask ‘what does this source tell us about…’.
+The Oxford HAT tends to ask ‘what does this source tell us about…’.
 The wording of this question demands a positive response.
 This means your analysis should focus primarily on what the source reveals, rather than its limits.

 Your marker should be able to write your conclusion.
 Do not introduce any new ideas here.
 You should only summarise your key points to remind the reader what you have said and why.
 For this reason, you can keep your conclusion short and to the point.